off77th/off77th.github.io/_posts/NonTech/2024-08-17-The_Google_File_System.markdown

 >4.
 Co-designing the applications and the file system API benefits the overall system by increasing our flexibility.

 It was written by Sanjay Ghemawat, Howard Gobioff, and Shun-Tak Leung and published in 2003.
-The details of how Google engineers have solved addressed these approaches are described in the paper.
-Design principles, system interactions, master server and it's functionality, fault tolerance approaches, and measurements data, based on production and internal clusters usage metrics - all this can be found inside.
+The details of how Google engineers have addressed these approaches are described in the paper.
+Design principles, system interactions, master server and its functionality, fault tolerance approaches, and measurements data, based on production and internal clusters usage metrics - all this can be found inside.

 Key points from the paper:
 1. **Design Goals:**